platformio/platformio-docs/boards/ststm32/olimexino.rst

     * - :ref:`framework_arduino`
       - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

+    * - :ref:`framework_cmsis`
+      - The ARM Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex-M processor series and specifies debugger interfaces.
+The CMSIS enables consistent and simple software interfaces to the processor for interface peripherals, real-time operating systems, and middleware.
+It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices.

     * - :ref:`framework_libopencm3`
       - The libOpenCM3 framework aims to create a free/libre/open-source firmware library for various ARM Cortex-M0(+)/M3/M4 microcontrollers, including ST STM32, Ti Tiva and Stellaris, NXP LPC 11xx, 13xx, 15xx, 17xx parts, Atmel SAM3, Energy Micro EFM32 and others.